jamesmckenzie/response-mock/README.md

 # mock-response
-# Simple library built on Express to programatically define mock endpoint responses
+A simple library built on Express to programatically define mock endpoint responses